rocklabs-io/ic-token/README.md

 ## Introduction

 Token standard is essential for the Internet Computer ecosystem, especially for the decentralized finance(DeFi) system.
-We implemented an ERC-20 style token standard in both Motoko and Rust named DIP20
+We implemented an ERC-20 style token standard in both Motoko and Rust, the standard is named DIP20.

 You can find the interface descriptions in the [specification file](./spec.md).